-Reimbursement may be requested on a quarterly basis by submittal of required reports and request for payment.
+Reimbursement may be requested on a quarterly basis by submittal of required reports to the SWU CIP designated representative and submittal of the quarterly Financial Status Report (FSR) to the email address EGLE-DWEHD-Admin@michigan.gov.
 The final payment for the fiscal year will be made by the State upon the grantee's fulfillment of its responsibilities under this agreement.